eroval/Instagram-Clone/README.md

 - edit

 ## Registration/Login
+Open the folder as a workspace and install composer("composer install").
 Run the project using "php artisan serve" in the terminal with directory of the folder of the whole project using the following creditencials:
 - email - eroval2@test.com
 - password - eroval98